PTSD Symptoms: DSM-5 Criteria For Diagnosis

-While a diagnosis from a professional is always required, consulting a PTSD symptoms checklist can help you determine if you should seek a consultation.
-PTSD symptoms can significantly impact your ability to live a normal life and can develop into a chronic condition over time if left unchecked.
+While it doesn’t replace the advice of a mental health professional, consulting a PTSD symptoms checklist may help you determine whether seeking support would be beneficial for you.
+PTSD symptoms can significantly impact your ability to function each day and can develop into a chronic condition over time.

-To be diagnosed with PTSD, there is a list of criteria that needs to be met.
-While PTSD can manifest differently between individuals, there are guidelines that outline the condition.
-These are found in the current edition of the DSM.
+To be diagnosed with PTSD, there is a list of criteria that mental health professionals look for.
+While PTSD can manifest differently between individuals, the guidelines in the DSM-5 outline the common symptoms of the condition.

 PTSD symptoms fall under four separate categories.
-The patient should have at least one symptom from each category to qualify for diagnosis.
+Professionals look at whether the client has at least one symptom from each category to qualify for diagnosis.
 Depending on the individual and the severity of their condition, each cluster of symptoms may range from mild to severe.
-These can fluctuate over time, becoming more apparent and then receding only to return again later.
-Some individuals, particularly those with a strong social support system and no history of depression or anxiety, may recover spontaneously from PTSD within a few months to a year.
+These can fluctuate over time, becoming more apparent and then receding only to return later.
+Some individuals with a strong social support system and no history of depression or anxiety may recover from PTSD within a few months to a year.

-After the traumatic event, intrusive symptoms related to the trauma may begin to arise.
-In turn, the brain may begin to dissociate in an attempt to cope.
-Dissociation can be set off temporarily by specific, identifiable triggers, or may be ongoing and chronic.
+After a traumatic event, intrusive symptoms related to the traumatic event may arise.
+In turn, the brain may begin to dissociate to cope.
+Dissociation may be set off temporarily by specific, identifiable triggers, or it may be ongoing and chronic.
 Depending on the severity of these symptoms, you may feel as though you're reliving the trauma.
-These symptoms may cause extreme emotional distress or, conversely, you may feel numb and detached, like you're watching your life through a movie screen.
+These symptoms may cause emotional distress, or, conversely, you may feel numb and detached.

 Symptoms may include: